kubernetes/kompose/docs/user-guide.md

 ```
 Note:
 - You must have a running Kubernetes cluster with a pre-configured kubectl context.
+- If you kubernetes api server url is different than `https://127.0.0.1:6443`, you can use the `--server` flag to customize it.
 - Only deployments and services are generated and deployed to Kubernetes.
 If you need different kind of resources, use the 'kompose convert' and 'kubectl create -f' commands instead.

 ### OpenShift